-Selling & Buying at Same Time
+Selling & Buying a House at the Same Time

 Selling or buying a probate property?
 Selling as an Executor?
 Can you sell before Probate is granted?
 Can you sell joint property where one owner has died?

 At Carmody Moran Solicitors our experienced team are at hand to help guide you through the process of selling and buying a house at the same time.